-In my own personal journey of becoming a more ecologically-conscious individual, I've realized the importance of learning.
+In my own personal journey of becoming a more ecologically-conscious individual, I've realized the importance of getting my hands dirty and learning new skills.
 To change this world and adapt to a changing climate, we have to build more resilient communities.
 That task starts with ourselves.
 Here is a list of resources that I have either been to and visited (noted with *) or have heard good things about and bookmarked:

 Permaculture: the development of agricultural ecosystems intended to be sustainable and self-sufficient